Read our handy guide to no guarantor loans below - what they are and who can apply for one.

 A no guarantor loan is where you alone manage the loan you take out and you don’t need another person to sign or guarantee that the loan will be paid.
 The loan agreement is between you and the lender.

-Whilst these types of loans can be generally accessible thorough typical high street finance, in some instances these types of loans can be aimed at catering for those people with poor or bad credit scores.
+Whilst these types of loans can be generally accessible thorough typical high street finance, in some instances these types of loans can be aimed at people with poor or bad credit scores.

 As a result, lenders who consider applications from those with adverse credit generally offer loans which feature higher APRs.
 Typically, this is because most lenders see lending to someone with bad credit as risky.
 Applying for a loan with a guarantor can reduce that risk in some cases.